sheisc/COMP9024/C/HowToMake/README.md

 |
 ├── images               containing image files (*.png and *.jpg)
 |
+|── test.c               for demonstrating the four stages of gcc
+|
 ├── src                  containing *.c and *.h
 │   ├── main.c
 │   ├── main.h